Email reports

 Settings

 Per site, under Site settings → Email reports: Weekly, Monthly, or Off.
-Reports go to the site owner.
-With several sites on one account you receive a single bundled email, never one per site: the first three sites in full, the rest as one-line summaries.
+Reports go to the site owner by default; other team members subscribe themselves with a toggle on the same page.
+With several sites on one account you receive a single bundled email, never one per site: an All sites summary on top, then the first three sites in full and the rest as one-line summaries.

 - A site with no visits in the period appears as a single line; if all your sites had none, no email is sent at all.